 Many beanbags are sold unupholstered to reduce delivery costs.
 However, you can easily get the padding through reliable websites, for example.
 Berber beanbags are mostly filled with a polyester or cotton wool blend.

-You can find more information about filling a pouffe in the article “3 ways to fill a berber pouffe”.
+You can find more information about filling a pouffe in the article “How to fill your new berber pouf”.